 QUALITY HOPS FOR CRAFT BREWERS

-Grown using permaculture principles and a spray free philosophy
+Grown using organic principles and permaculture practices

-Grown using permaculture principles and a spray free philosophy
+Grown using organic principles and permaculture practices

 During a recent downtime period due to a knee injury Jade had to spend some time back in her hometown, Merimbula, NSW.
 As a result of spending many hours laid up on the couch she did some research on growing hops and through this thought of the possibility of growing them right there on the picturesque Bega Valley.
 It was just a mere idea and a potential “what if” but then further research and discussing the idea with her sister, Karen, and brother-in-law, Morgan, the idea went from dream to reality and Ryefield Hops was born.